EmanuelGustafzon/EmanuelGustafzon/README.md

 Every day, I strive to learn and develop my skills further, and I'm capable of crafting solutions from concept to deployment.
 I particularly enjoy writing logic and can seamlessly transition between frontend and backend development.

 My favorite languages are TypeScript and C#, The syntax and ecosystems are very enjoyble in my opinion.
-I have explored different languages like C, Python and Kotlin and I enjoy learning new languages because it broaders my perspective.
+I have explored different programming languages and I enjoy learning new ones because it broadens my perspective.

 I studied at Code Institute in 2022 and have been coding continuously ever since.
 This austumn I will study at EC Utbildningen to become a .net developer.